ZanClifton/intermediate-python-projects/04-turtle-crossing/README.md

 <img src="https://github.com/ZanClifton/intermediate-python-projects/blob/main/images/turtle-crossing.png" width=250px align=right alt="Turtle Crossing"/>

-Why did the Turtle cross the road?
-It was programmed that way.
+"I say, I say, I say!
+Why did the Turtle cross the road?"

+"It was programmed that way."

 This is a Python project which attempts to recreate the Crossy Road game experience, without the fancy graphics the Turtle module just doesn't provide.